jaxriemer/NewRepo/Lab 2/README.md

 # Interactive Prototyping: The Clock of Pi

+### This project is done collaborately with Xinning Fang xf49

 Does it feel like time is moving strangely during this semester?

 For our first Pi project, we will pay homage to the [timekeeping devices of old](https://en.wikipedia.org/wiki/History_of_timekeeping_devices) by making simple clocks.